hytech-racing/drivebrain_software/README.md

     - [ ] hook into the grpc server through some method for handling the switch (2 days)

 (WEEK 3)
+- [ ] improve protobuf generation from DBC by supporting enums properly (1 day)
+    - tied to making the DBC parser also able to handle enums
-- [ ] vectornav UART driver integration that adds new messages to the message bus (1 week)
+- [ ] CAN driver improvements (1 day)
+    - [ ] make the DBC parser also be able to handle enums

 (WEEK 4):
 - [ ] implement MCAP recording of all messages between components (1 week)